awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.PostGIS.md

 CREATE EXTENSION
 ```

-You can verify the results by running the SQL query shown in this example, which lists the extensions and their owners\.
+You can verify the results by running the SQL query shown in the following example, which lists the extensions and their owners\.

 ```
 SELECT n.nspname AS "Name",